 Bali is truly paradise, with rice-terraces cascading down verdant volcanic slopes, flaming sunsets dripping over powdery-white sands, and a unique and omnipresent culture that dominates the island and its people despite the continual growth of tourism.
 The island is, of course, appreciated by some 3-4 million Indonesian and foreign tourists each year, almost doubling the population at times.
 Some savour the surf, shopping and clubbing in Kuta, while others relish spiritual and cultural pursuits in Ubud.
-Many come for rafting, water-sports, and scuba-diving for a fraction of the cost of Europe and Australia, and others prefer exploring mountainous landscapes and millennium-old temples.
+Many come for Bali’s best luxury resorts, water-sports, and scuba-diving for a fraction of the cost of Europe and Australia, and others prefer exploring mountainous landscapes and millennium-old temples.

 Bali is compact, so it is possible to day-trip to just about anywhere on the island from your base.
 But traffic south of (and including) Ubud can be appalling, and most roads north of Ubud are mountainous.
 So, to avoid too much unnecessary travel, choose your base carefully (see below) and don’t be tempted to move between bases more than once every 4 or 5 days.

 Public transport in tourist areas is often non-existent and always crowded, but privately-owned shuttle buses are plentiful and comfortable.
 It is also easy to find taxis (except in Ubud) and charter a car with driver for only US$40 per day.
 (Intense traffic, absent road signs, and narrow potholed roads are three excellent reasons why you should never hire a car and drive yourself.)

 Best Place in Bali for Couples or a Honeymoon: Jimbaran